 Just directly opposite Milano Centrale Train and Metro Station, offering links throughout the city.
-Breakfast is included, and the rooms have a modern design and feature a flat-screen TV, air conditioning, free minibar, and a private bathroom.
+Breakfast is included, and the rooms have a modern design and feature a flat-screen TV, air conditioning, a free minibar, and a private bathroom.

 TOP LUXURY: Milano Central Station

 Very close to the Milano Centrale Station the accommodations have a balcony and free Wi-Fi.
-The apartment has a bedroom, a flat-screen TV with cable channels, an equipped kitchen with a dishwasher and a microwave, a washing machine.
+The apartment has a bedroom, a flat-screen TV with cable channels, an equipped kitchen with a dishwasher and a microwave, and a washing machine.

-Train from Milan to Lake Como Conclusion
+How to Get from Milan to Lake Como Conclusion

 I recommend traveling from Milan to Lake Como by train.
 It is fast, cheap and very easy and you can make your own itinerary.

 A single-day trip from Milan to Lake Como is worth it because there is no place like Lake Como.
-The stunning landscape, scattered with colorful houses, fascinating history, and incredible people.
+The stunning landscape is scattered with colorful houses, fascinating history, and incredible people.
 Explore the villas and towns, go on boat trips across the lake and enjoy the great laid-back lifestyle of Lake Como.

 Another option if you are planning a trip to Lake Como from Milan, is to take a train to Varenna, and take a ferry to travel to Bellagio.
 To return to Milan, you can take a train from Varenna or take a ferry to Como and then take a train from Como to Milan.